 Online shopping has become very popular – that’s no surprise.
 We are so accustomed to adding items to our virtual shopping carts.
 It’s easy.
 It is also easy to change our minds (and there are multiple reasons why we would want to do that) and not complete the purchase.
 While it’s great for customers, it’s lost revenue for businesses.

 Absolutely.
 According to research published in Statista, in March 2020, 88% of online shopping orders were abandoned.
 To compare, in 2019, the annual shopping cart abandonment rate globally reached 69.57% (you can view the yearly change in this Statista chart).

-Unfortunately, it looks like it is an upward going trend – it’s not great news, especially in these uncertain times, where many companies struggle to survive.
+Unfortunately, it looks like it is an upward going trend – it’s not great news, especially in these uncertain times when many companies struggle to survive.
 But, there are measures businesses can take to reduce that impact as much as possible, and one of the best ways to do that is to use email marketing.
-Specifically, utilizing abandoned cart recovery with sending cart abandonment emails.
+Specifically, utilizing abandoned cart recovery by sending cart abandonment emails.